LudvigOlsen/bhappyr/README.md

 Generates amusing feedback to lighten the mood of statisticians.
 Contains addin as well as sentence generator functions.

+Pass new structures and word lists to generate unique sentences.

 By Ludvig R. Olsen,
 Cognitive Science, Aarhus University.
 Started in March, 2017